juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 Only clock Source for that particular USB sound interface, and many others i guess.

 4th problem:
-when interfase was set to Internal Clock, works but only at 44.1Khz, when you try to play a 48Khz file/stream/source,

-PulseAudio Sample Rate converter goes Crazy. because does Not work well going Down from higher file / source like 48Khz or 88.2Khz or 96Khz to 44.1Khz Hw output.
+when USB interface was set to Internal Clock, works but only at 44.1Khz, when you try to play a 48Khz file/stream/source, PulseAudio Sample Rate converter goes Crazy. because does Not does Not allow to change sample rate to 48Khz, activates Software Sample Rate Converter, but does Not work well going Down from a Higher SR file / source 48Khz, 88.2Khz, 96Khz to 44.1Khz Hw output.

-the proper way is to use the proper Sample Rate required for the file or Higher. if the file is 44.1Khz but the Sound interface is 48Khz, 88.2Khz 96Khz, works Ok.
+the proper way in theory is to change the USB interface Sample Rate internal clock to use the proper Sample Rate required for the file, or a Higher Sample Rate. if the file is 44.1Khz but the Sound interface is 48Khz, 88.2Khz 96Khz, works Ok.
-Pulse Audio Sample Rate work ok going Up, from a lower sample rate to higher output.
+Pulse Audio Sample Rate works ok going Up, from a lower sample rate to higher output. but Not Downwards.

 Workarround was using JackAudio,

-The sollution is simply comment out "delete" the ; and change 44100 to 48000 Default Sample Rate. reset Pulseaudio, and works Ok.
+The permanent sollution is simply comment out "delete" the ; and change 44100 to 48000 Default Sample Rate. maybe auto could work, havent tested, yet. and reset Pulseaudio,
+Problem Solved, works Ok.

 Internal or External Audio Clock.